kaleido-io/ent-eth-identity/docs/ent-eth-identity.md

 - Aggregated identities
   - Such as exploiting existing enterprise identity registries such as LDAP to establish membership of a particular business unit/function, and submitting transactions under accounts linked to an identity for that business unit/function
 - Identity of the application itself to connect to a node
-  - The application **should** scaled and hosted separately from the node, and as such network security such as TLS mutual authentication, OAuth 2.0, API keys, or HTTPS basic authentication **shall** be used when the application connects to the node
+  - The application **should** be scaled and hosted separately from the node, and as such network security such as TLS mutual authentication, OAuth 2.0, API keys, or HTTPS basic authentication **shall** be used when the application connects to the node
   - If the application instance is colocated with the node, then operating system security **can** be used to establish application identity

-Application instances **may** be owned by the same organization as the nodes it uses to connect to the network, so that other participants in the network **can** can isolate that application from the network by removing the organization's nodes in the case of a technical or security failure, without requiring access to the IT infrastructure upon which the application itself executes.
+Application instances **may** be owned by the same organization as the nodes it uses to connect to the network, so that other participants in the network **can** isolate that application from the network by evicting the organization's nodes in the case of a technical or security failure, or business decision, without requiring access to the IT infrastructure upon which the application itself executes.

 ### Shared Applications